Richton-Perry County Airport

 Richton-Perry County Airport (FAA LID: M59) is a city-owned, public-use airport located two nautical miles (4 km) south of the central business district of Richton, a city in Perry County, Mississippi, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Facilities and aircraft

 Richton-Perry County Airport covers an area of 55 acres (22 ha) at an elevation of 167 feet (51 m) above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 3,000 by 60 feet (914 x 18 m).

-For the 12-month period ending November 17, 2011, the airport had 1,400 general aviation aircraft operations, an average of 116 per month.
-At that time there were two single-engine aircraft based at this airport.
+For the 12-month period ending May 3, 2023, the airport had 1,067 general aviation aircraft operations, an average of 20 per week.
+At that time there were three single-engine aircraft based at this airport.

 In March 2015, the runway received $250,000 renovation and resurfacing.